soumyaraj21/Grow_Me_Organic_Assignment/README.md

 - No caching of previous pages

 ### 2. Row Selection
-- Select/deselect individual rows
+- Select and deselect individual rows
-- Select/deselect all rows on current page
+- Select and deselect all rows on the current page
 - Custom bulk selection via overlay panel (select first N rows)
 - Real-time selection count display